foundjem/foundjem.github.io/content/publication/openja-2023-studying/index.md

 ---
-title: Studying the Practices of Testing Machine Learning Software in the Wild
+title: 'Studying the Practices of Testing Machine Learning Software in the Wild'
 authors:
 - Moses Openja
 - Foutse Khomh